Noynoying: Reactions from academe

 David Michael M. San Juan, who teaches Filipino in De La Salle University, wrote that past administrations (not just that of Aquino) have been "Noynoying" to eliminate poverty in the Philippines.
 He added: "While many of our people suffer from extreme destitution, we have at least six dollar-billionaires and a number of peso-billionaires.
 The Philippine government does nothing but perpetuate the unjust status quo."
 He also illustrated how the elite holds control over the country's economy and politics, starting from Aquino who belonged in a clan of billionaire businessmen.

 Evolution

 On June 24, 2021, President Aquino died at the age of 61.
 Soon after, tributes poured from all political colors and camps.
 Some of the most common sentiments were the public's appreciation of Aquino's incorruptibility, deep respect in the supremacy of the Constitution and the rule of law, and keenness to details.

-Amidst the outpouring of tributes and appreciation, award-winning writer and TV5 host Lourd de Veyra, in his show Word of the Lourd (WOTL) segment, redefined “Noynoying” as:
+Amidst the outpouring of tributes and appreciation, award-winning writer and TV5 host Lourd de Veyra, in his news segment Word of the Lourd (WOTL), offered a new and positive meaning to the term “Noynoying”.

-“Noynoying—ang pag-inda sa mga batikos pero sa huli, hindi maikakaila na iniwan mong mas maunlad at mas maginhawa ang Pilipinas.
-(Noynoying—to endure criticism but in the end, it is undeniable that you have left the Philippines more prosperous and more comfortable.)

-“Noynoying—may pagpapahalaga sa buhay ng tao.
-(Noynoying—there is an appreciation for human life.)

-“Noynoying—ang pagiging disente, maginoo, makabayan.
-‘Yung tipong makakatayo ka nang marangal sa harap ng mundo.
-(Noynoying—being decent, gentlemanly, patriotic.
-‘The type where you can stand with dignity in front of the world.)

-“Noynoying—batid na ang pagpuna ay bahagi ng demokrasya.
-At pag napipikon, kahit anong banat sa kanya ng media, walang pina-ban, walang hinarass, at higit sa lahat, walang pinasara.”
-(Noynoying — knowing that criticism is part of democracy.
-And when he was crushed, no matter how much the media stretched him, no one was banned, no one was harassed, and most of all, no one was shut down.)